tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Identifying data types is valuable because it allows for incorrectly inferred data types to be corrected and converted to the appropriate data types.

 * If needed, a Series can be converted to the appropriate data type using the `astype` function (e.g., converting a date field from `string` to `Date`).
-Some conversions might require values to cleaned before they can be converted (e.g., removing `$` from an amount field).
+Some conversions might require values to be cleaned before they can be converted (e.g., removing `$` from an amount field).

   ![LP_Ins_Data_Cleansing_Data_Types.PNG](Images/LP_Ins_Data_Cleansing_Data_Types.PNG)